Hazelfire/thesis/index.md

 ### General features of about ITPs
 To compare between different ITPs, general features about them need to be collected.

-We decided to use a Systematic Literature Reviews on Theorem Provers as our starting dataset [@nawaz_survey_2019].
+We decided to use a 2019 Systematic Literature Reviews on Theorem Provers as our starting dataset [@nawaz_survey_2019].
+This review went through 27 theorem provers and described the features that each prover had.
+This was converted into a dataset and used to compare general features.

 This dataset contained several properties about ITPs, and properties to compare between them.